ivasta2/128t-application-pack/README.md

 ## Configuring your 128T to use the Module

-Each of the 128T application modules in this repository uses a specific NAME (the naming convention in these modules will use ALL CAPS) that needs to be configured within a `service` definition on your 128T.
+Each of the 128T applications should be configured within a `service` definition on your 128T.
 This NAME will be referenced in the `application-name` field in the configuration.
 For example:

 ```
 admin@labsystem# show config running authority service ZOOM